petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v0.18.0-sprint/service.md

 Each service has two status: active, deactive.
 When a preparation/training process is ready, the service has a deactivated status.
 A deactivated service is ready, but its not loaded into memory and the API is not able to process the incoming requests.
 To use a service set the status to Activated.
 After the activation process the service is ready to use, all the required files are loaded and stored in memory, the API endpoint is active.

+This request can be a long running task so the API do it in async way.
+Therefore the response is a Process.

 *Example REQUEST*
 > [POST /api/Services/Classifier/`GUID or Alias`/Activate](#operation--api-Services-Classifier-Activate-post)
 ```JSON